IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Common food allergens tested in relation to digestive symptoms include:

 It is important to note that IgE testing differs from IgG food intolerance panels, which lack robust evidence supporting their clinical use.
-Learn more about understanding total IgE vs specific IgE.
+The NHS and leading allergy organisations recognise specific IgE testing as a validated screening tool.

 Understanding Your Results: What Elevated IgE May Suggest